 With so many working parts in the car, it’s highly probable that something will go wrong at some point.
 When the Check Engine Light comes on and the P2135 code is set, you don’t have to feel overwhelmed.
 It’s just a matter of figuring out what has gone wrong, so you can fix it.

-In this guide, we explain the P2135 trouble code.
-We show you what it means, how it is caused, the symptoms that come from it and the possible repairs.
+In this guide, I explain the P2135 trouble code.
+I show you what it means, how it is caused, the symptoms that come from it, and the possible repairs.

 Code P2135 Definition